 What We Know

 Grounding our research in the concept of wellbeing helped to shape our definition of meaningful benefits as a result of arts participation.
 We learned that although most wellbeing frameworks do not explicitly include arts and culture, some do.
 The one most closely matching Createquity’s worldview is the capability approach originally proposed by economist Amartya Sen, which frames wellbeing in the context of human beings’ freedom to make choices about how to live their lives.
-Philosopher Martha Nussbaum’s elaboration of the capability approach embraces the arts’ influence on overall wellbeing both directly and indirectly via the capabilities of “senses, imagination, and thought” and “play,” which may include active arts participation and creation, as well as observation, reflection, absorption and enjoyment of arts experiences.
+Philosopher Martha Nussbaum’s elaboration of the capability approach embraces the arts’ influence on overall wellbeing both directly via the capabilities of “senses, imagination, and thought” and “play,” which may include active arts participation and creation, as well as observation, reflection, absorption and enjoyment of arts experiences. and indirectly via other capabilities.

 We are highly confident that: